An exposition of the topological half of the Grothendieck-Hirzebruch-Riemann-Roch theorem in the fancy language of spectra: Unde idem dicebant esse dualitatem et speciem dualitatis

 given by the composition

 \end{definition}

-\begin{remark} When $E$ is the spectrum representing integral cohomology, the datum of an $E$-orientation of a compact smooth manifold $X$ is equivalent to the datum of an orientation of $X$ in the sense of differential geometry, and the integration map defined above is naturally identified with integration in singular cohomology. \end{remark}
+\begin{remark} When $E=\bigoplus_{i\in\Z}H\mathbb{Z}[i]$, where $H\mathbb{Z}$ is the Eilenberg-Mac Lane spectrum representing integral cohomology, the datum of an $E$-orientation of a compact smooth manifold $X$ is equivalent to the datum of an orientation of $X$ in the sense of differential geometry, and the integration map defined above is naturally identified with integration in singular cohomology. \end{remark}